-11 - Monitoring
+8 - Monitoring

-It is the responsibility of the Trust Board and those they delegate authority, to ensure that the principles and procedures of this policy are adhered to.
+- 8.1 It is the responsibility of the Trust Board and those they delegate authority, to ensure that the principles and procedures of this policy are adhered to.
 The use of this policy will be subject to routine monitoring to ensure its fidelity in practice.
-The evidence gathered from monitoring at regular intervals shall inform any reviews and future revisions to the policy, and no later than that stated on Page 1 of this policy.
+The evidence gathered from monitoring at regular intervals shall inform any reviews and future revisions to the policy, and no later than the stated on Page 1 of this policy. - 8.2 This policy had been equality impact assessed and we believe that it is in line with the Equality Act 2010 it is fair, it does not prioritise or disadvantage any individual (with due regard to their protected characteristics), and it helps to promote equality across the Trust.

-12 - Related Documents
+9 - Related Documents

-This data protection policy is linked to our:
+- 9.1 This Data Protection Policy is linked to our:

-- Retention and destruction policy - Acceptable use policy
+- Retention and Destruction Policy

+- Acceptable Use Policy